Last Updated: May 16, 2026

 Breeding

-The female lays her stick eggs on a level surface like a large leaf, rock, driftwood, or even aquarium glass.
-The male fertilizes the eggs in stages as they are laid.
-The parents will fan the eggs to keep them oxygenated, and they hatch after about 3 days.
+The female lays sticky eggs on a flat surface: a large leaf, rock, driftwood, or even aquarium glass.
+The male fertilizes in stages.
+Parents fan the eggs to keep them oxygenated, and they hatch in about 3 days.
+Fry become free swimming around day 4 and feed on mucus from their parents’ skin for the first few weeks before transitioning to adult food.
+At that point, remove the parents and focus on growing out the young fish.

 Health Problems

-Where To Buy
+Where to Buy

 FAQs